Rahulchandnani1/Financial-Summary/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Steps to interact:
+1 On starting the app, 10 rows will be shown.
+2 User can change the values to different decimal points 0,1 and 2.
+3 User can also change the currency to Dollar, Euro etc.
+4 On drag and drop the icon present on first column user can change the order of rows.
+5 On click on print it can come on A4 page.
+6 On click on previous and next button present below next or previous 10 items will come.

 ### `npm test`